jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 leading vectors for incidents.
 This is primarily attributed to one very large and very public security incident that happened last year.
-Well give you a hint, it rhymes with PolarShins.
-Please see Partners, Supply Chains and 3rd parties, oh my for more information.
+We’ll give you a hint, it rhymes with “PolarShins.”
+Please see “Partners, Supply Chains and 3rd parties, oh my” for more information.
 However, if we look past the Partner and Software update varieties, we find that 14% of incidents involved Desktop sharing software as one of the main vectors, followed by Email at 9%.

-Figure 35\.Top Action varieties in
+Figure 35\.
+Top Action varieties in
 System Intrusion incidents (n\=5,212\)

 Figure 36\.
 Top Action vectors in System
 Intrusion incidents (n\=3,403\)

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-27
+26

+Figure 37\.
+Malware delivery method proportion per organization

 Figure 37 captures the distribution of file types along with the distribution of the delivery methods.
 It seems that